-The recently published 'emerging insights' paper sets out key policy research gaps.
+The 'emerging insights' paper sets out key policy research gaps.
 It explores why the uptake of cyber insurance has been so low, the role of cyber insurance in improving cyber security behaviours and practises, scepticism on the value of cyber insurance and how cyber insurance can learn from other insurance sectors.

 Following 50 stakeholder interviews with the insurance industry, SMEs and large businesses, academics and Government stakeholders, the team conducted workshops to explore the role of cyber insurance in business and its ability to incentivise security practices.
-Topics included the link between security and insurance, the pros/cons of using insurance to encourage better security, the business view on cyber insurance, and the role of government more generally.